qmac/nba-analysis/README.md

 Libraries
 -------------------

-Listed in requirements.txt
-All of them can be installed using `pip install -r requirements.txt` in the repository directory
+All of the needed libraries can be installed using `pip install -r requirements.txt` in the repository directory.

 Disclaimer